Yubico/webauthn-recovery-extension/README.md

 The scheme is divided into three stages ordered in this forward sequence:

-- In stage 1, Mary and Bob may communicate to perform some initial setup.
-Robin may not communicate with Mary or Bob.
+- In stage 1, only Mary and Bob may communicate.

   ```
   Mary <-> Bob